 Twenty-four hours a day, 7 days a week, police officers are out there, on patrol and working hard to keep the rest of us safe and secure.
 But they can't do it alone.
-In every department, there are plenty of non-sworn support personnel who make sure officers have the help they need to do their jobs.
-On the front lines of law, enforcement support are those folks who decided they wanted to become police dispatchers.
+In every department, there is plenty of non-sworn support personnel who make sure officers have the help they need to do their jobs.
+On the front lines of the law enforcement support field are those people who decided they wanted to become police dispatchers.

-One thing that makes police dispatching such a great career opportunity is the fact that there are very few minimum requirements.
-In fact, dispatching is one of a few criminal justice jobs you probably qualify for right now.
+One thing that makes police dispatching such a great career opportunity is that there are very few minimum requirements.
+In fact, dispatching is one of a few criminal justice jobs many people can probably qualify for right out of high school.

 In most states, to be eligible for a dispatching job you must be a United States citizen and be a high school graduate (or equivalent GED).

-Because you'll be spending a lot of time talking to lots of different people, some departments may also require you to show some work experience in customer service or other public contact.
-For the most part, though, that's all you need to get started learning how to be a police dispatcher.
+Because you will be spending a lot of time talking to many different people, some departments may also require you to show some work experience in customer service or other public contact occupations.

 To be truly successful in the job, you need to be able to communicate effectively and articulately, think fast on your feet and make good decisions.

 Typing and data input is also a must because dispatchers use computer-aided dispatch (CAD) programs to take in, record and prioritize calls for service and officer activities.

 For your own personal wellness, you'll also need to be able to effectively manage stress, accept criticism, and be able to get along well with your coworkers